jscottsmith/react-scroll-parallax/README.md

 </Parallax>
 ```

-**NOTE:** The Parallax Controller caches the scroll state and positions of elements on the page for performance reasons.
-This means that if the page height changes (perhaps from images loading) after `<Parallax />` components are mounted it won't properly determine when the elements are in view.
-To correct this you can call the `parallaxController.update()` method from any child component of the `<ParallaxProvider />` via context once every thing has loaded and is ready.
-More details on how here: [Parallax Controller Context](#parallax-controller-context)
+**NOTE:** Scroll state and positions of elements on the page are cached for performance reasons.
+This means that if the page height changes (perhaps from images loading) after `<Parallax />` components are mounted the controller won't properly determine when the elements are in view.
+To correct this you can call the `parallaxController.update()` method from any child component of the `<ParallaxProvider />` via `context`.
+More details on how here: [Parallax Controller Context](#parallax-controller-context).

 ## Parallax Component Props